Clear House Accountants Clear House Accountants

 Inspect your accounts and receipts in light of Section 22

 As a leaseholder, you have the legal right to inspect any document related to the service charge to get further details on top of the section 21 summary.
 Once the summary is received, leaseholders can request the landlord in writing within six months of receiving the summary.
-It is to let them access and investigate the accounts, receipts, or any other service charge related document that is relevant to the information provided in summary.
+It is to let them access and investigate the accounts, receipts, or any other service charge-related document that is relevant to the information provided in the summary.
 Moreover, they can also request them to provide a copy of these summaries.

-The leaseholders have the legal right to request for a management audit in light of the Leasehold Reform Act 1993.
+The leaseholders have the legal right to request a management audit in light of the Leasehold Reform Act 1993.
 It is if they wish to investigate the service charges further and learn more about the management of the building.
 They also have the legal right to hire a surveyor under the Housing Act 1996.

 Penalties that can be faced by the Freeholder

 Landlords can land into a quagmire of fines and penalties if they fail to provide any summary.
-Moreover, if they fail to give access to investigate information after receiving the request from the leaseholders, they are committing a summary offence by doing so and may face a fine if proven guilty.
+Moreover, if they fail to give access to investigative information after receiving the request from the leaseholders, they are committing a summary offence by doing so and may face a fine if proven guilty.
 Landlords can be legally challenged by their leaseholders or the local housing authority in this matter.

 What, When, and how to apply to the tribunal?

-Both parties have the legal rights to request the tribunal on whether the service charge proposed or levied is reasonable or not.
+Both parties have the legal right to request the tribunal on whether the service charge proposed or levied is reasonable or not.
 The legislation does not specifically define what counts as reasonable or unreasonable.
 Therefore the tribunal will take into account the evidence that is presented by both the parties and make verdicts accordingly.

 It is important to know when to apply for any tribunals and in which cases.